 musical – (1) Related to or pertaining to music or the production of music.
 (2) Having the nature or resemblance to music.
 Being melodious or harmonious.
 (3) Being skilled in music.
 (4) A play or motion picture in which the story line or dialog is interspersed with and often developed using songs and dances.

-musical composition – (1) An original piece of music, including the melody and lyrics, if any.
-The term is often used in copyright law to distinguish the song from the sound recording.
+musical composition – (1) An original piece of music that has a melody, but may or may not have lyrics.
+Music with lyrics is called a song, while one without lyrics is called an instrumental or by the somewhat ambiguous term instrumental song.
+The term is often used in copyright law to distinguish the music from the sound recording.
 (2) The structure of a musical piece.
 (3) The process of creating or writing a new song or piece of music.
 People who create new compositions are called composers (especially for orchestral and classical music) or songwriters (especially for popular music and traditional music).
 The person who writes the words for a song is called the lyricist.

 musical form – the overall structure of a piece of music or the arrangement of its various sections, such verse, chorus, and bridge.
 The form is often indicated using capital letters, such as ABA, AABA, ABCA, etc., to indicate the order of these sections.
 One of the most common forms is intro, verse, pre-chorus, chorus, verse, pre-chorus, chorus, bridge, verse, chorus, and outro.
 Also called musical architecture, song form, or song structure.

 music bed – music in the background of a voice over.